gcxchange-gcechange/spfx-walls/README.md

 Lock out certain user interface components so only Tenant Admins or special roles can access them.

 **_Group id values based on gcxchange.
-To use use on a different tenant, please update the group id values._**
+To use use on a different tenant, please update the group id values adminGroupIds either through SharePoint admin (deployed) or serve.json (development)_**

 ## Deployment